Giorgio Antonucci: Thought on psychiatry

+In a 1979 interview with Dacia Maraini, Antonucci make a provocation about the abolition of psychiatry.

-In his writings, Antonucci affirmed that theoretically he is close to the humanistic-existential perspective of Carl Rogers, the approaches focused on the critique of psychiatry (Erving Goffman, R. D. Laing, David Cooper and Thomas Szasz) and the critique of the psychiatric institution of Franco Basaglia.
+In his writings, Antonucci affirmed that theoretically he is close to the humanistic-existential perspective of Carl Rogers, the approaches focused on the critique of psychiatry (Erving Goffman, R. D. Laing and Thomas Szasz) and the critique of the psychiatric institution of Franco Basaglia.